REPLACE FACTORY SHROUDS, (2020-21).

 -

-It is cheaper and easier to replace all four shrouds at once than to do the job piece meal over several years.
+It is cheaper and easier to replace all four shrouds at the same time than to do the job piece meal over several years.
 Its also smarter to

 replace the standing rigging now than to wait till the